maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/00-What is an API?.md

 - "We can make requests and receive responses, as well as see their headers, using `curl`."
 ---

+Imagine you regularly work with a large, frequently updated online dataset.
+How do you access the latest data each time you need it?
+What if you work with only a small segment of the data?

+In such a case, accessing up-to-date information wpuld traditionally mean downloading the entire dataset each time—a process that is far from efficient.

+Additinally, let's say your task involves mapping longitude and latitude values from the dataset on to a global map, which is a different size each time.
+Manually scaling these values to accurately place them on a map not only invites redundancy but is also prone to error.
+Performing these calculations repeatedly for common, globally recognized locations is an unnecessary drain on resources and time.

+This is where APIs come into play.
+APIs are designed to eliminate such redundancies and boost efficiency.
+They allow you to request and receive only the data you need, even if it's just a small portion of a larger dataset.
+For tasks like mapping, APIs can also facilitate automatic handling of the complex calculations and data rendering, presenting you with ready-to-use results.

+## What is an API
+An Application Programming Interface (API) defines how different software components should interact, allowing them to communicate and share data and functionalities efficiently.

 ## How APIs work

 ![Illustration of APIs as a Barista: https://www.handsonconnect.org/blog/2016/8/17/whatapi-and-whySource:-should-i-care-is-an-9](../assets/img/HowAPIWorks.png)